ObscurusGrassator/Base.JS/.github/README.md

 Simply delete the whole directory

-# Generation client final HTML
+# Generation of final HTML code

 In order for the IDE editor to use type checking and code hint, the frontend contains redundant code that the framework must delete.
 Identification of this code requires that it be written in a specific format.
 Gradually, the framework will support more formats.